 The Good, the Bad and the Ugly: Morningstar Multisector and Nontraditional Bond Category Average Returns and Standard Deviations (August 2019)

 Source: Morningstar.
 Past performance is no guarantee of future results.

-In our study of advisors’ fixed income portfolios, From Wallflower to Center Stage: The State of Modern Fixed Income Portfolios, we focused on the fact that the average advisor (in our database of over 5,000 advisor models) has diversified nearly half of his or her fixed income portfolio outside of the core:
+In our study of financial professionals’ fixed income portfolios, From Wallflower to Center Stage: The State of Modern Fixed Income Portfolios, we focused on the fact that the average financial professional (in our database of over 5,000 financial professionals models) has diversified nearly half of his or her fixed income portfolio outside of the core:

 With so much of many fixed income portfolios diversified outside of the core, the dispersion in returns and risk in August alone could necessitate a lot of explaining in the next round of client portfolio reviews.
 The implication here is that investors need to scrutinize existing and potential diversifying fixed income strategies and look not just at yield, but also at the complexity with which that yield is created.